MiamiOH-CSE274/02_Cpp/README.md

 For each of the following functions in main.cpp, tell me whether or not you think it is working in your submission.

-1. prime - TODO
+1. prime - I believe it is working, I tested extreme cases and it passed my tests.
-2. defix - TODO
+2. defix - Yes, I believe it is working as specified by the examples.
-3. sumSlice - TODO
+3. sumSlice - Yes, I do believe this works.
-4. square - TODO
+4. square - Yes, and I did my best to get it working as fast as possible.
+Currently just prints out without storing allocating any extra memory.
-5. listPrimes - TODO
+5. listPrimes - Yes I do, although this is the one I would think would be the most likely to have bugs.
+As far as I tested, it seems to work as desired.

 Questions
 =======